Core-Power-UK/format/README.md

 # Format pre-commit hook

 A [pre-commit](https://pre-commit.com/) hook for custom formatting using [black](https://github.com/psf/black) and [add-trailing comma](https://github.com/asottile/add-trailing-comma).
-The custom formatting removes trailing commas if the item can be collased onto one line.
+The custom formatting removes trailing commas if the item can be collapsed onto one line.

 ### Using format